 </aside>

-<aside> 🚀 Learn something new every day: A little learning is a dangerous thing.
-The broader point is that uncertainties are created by changing market environments and new technologies, and most companies are not coping with accelerated changes.
+<aside> 🚀 Learn something new every day: A little learning is dangerous.
+The broader point is that changing market environments and new technologies create uncertainties, and most companies are not coping with accelerated changes.
 Importantly, learning should never stop.
 Regardless of your past achievements and your present level of expertise, your future depends on your ability to keep learning.

 </aside>